raffishquartan/grunt-set-app-mode/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+### Code smells

+The following are bad, please feel free to fix them yourself :)

+- The placeholder string `{{MODE}}` is hard coded, and transformations from mode glob strings to (standard) glob strings, source files or the destination file name are hacky and messy.
+These strings should probably be a class
+-- Relatedly, the `ModeGroupConfig` accessors are hideous
+- `SetAppModeExecutor.apply` should be private to `SetAppModeExecutor`

 ## Release History
 - _0.1.0_ - Initial release
+- _0.1.1_ - Trailing placeholders allowed, `{{MODE}}` must still be prefixed by a `.`

 ## License